mark-summerfield/ddiff/README.md

 # ddiff

-A D implementation of the Python difflib module's sequence matcher.
+A D diff library that implements the Python difflib module's sequence matcher.

 ddiff is a library for finding the differences between two sequences.